renatoargh/centos/README.md

 # sudo /etc/init.d/mysqld restart
 ```

-If you are looking for version 5.6 on Amazon Linux: http://www.tocker.ca/2013/10/30/installing-the-latest-mysql-5-6-on-amazon-linux-using-official-repos.html

 You will be required to grant remote access to any user you would like to be able to connect from outside localhost.

 ```sql